According to feng shui principles, adding plants to your home or office bring positive energy from nature into your space.

 Citrus trees can be tricky to grow indoors because they need full sun, so if your zone doesn’t support outdoor citrus trees, look for dwarf varieties.

-Alternatively, you can always keep a bowl of citrus fruit on your kitchen counter to attract abundance and wealth!
+Alternatively, you can always keep a bowl of citrus fruit (or just lemons!) on your kitchen counter to attract abundance and wealth!

 Boston ferns have lush, feathery foliage that can trail as long as three feet, making them excellent plants for hanging baskets or to liven up the top of tall cabinets.